rpy2/rpy2/doc/interactive.rst

 >>> package_name = "lme4"
 >>> rlib.utils.install_packages(package_name)

-Once a package is installed it will be available for future use without having the need to install it again (unless a different version of R is used).
+Once a package is installed it is available for future use without having the need to install it again (unless a different version of R is used).